RELIEF AND CARING

 Pictured is an introductory package for the Medi-Mist Spray.

 Based on findings from the Vicks Research and Development team, NyQuil is first test marketed in the U.S. in 1966.
-Although there are alternative theories, legend has it that the name was derived from the term “nighttime tranquillity."
+Although there are alternative theories, legend has it that the name was derived from the term “nighttime tranquility."

 The product’s liquid form is revolutionary for the category.
 Previously, tablets were the preferred form of cold treatments while liquid medications were used only for coughs.